In college, I heard a lot of excuses during finals.

 • Second, it increases your perceived value.
 Say “It’s their loss” enough times and you’ll believe it.
 You’ll soon start expecting better clients, at higher fees, with less hassle.

 • Finally, it prevents you from changing your game after a letdown.
-I’ve seen people change their podcast title after 9 days because, “No one is listening to my show!”
+I’ve seen people change their podcast title after nine days because, “No one is listening to my show!”
 I’ve had leftover pizza in my dorm room longer than some podcast titles lasted.
 Let time run it’s course or you may be tempted to remove that product from your inventory even though it’s perfectly fine.

 Those Who Wish to Avoid Rejection Often Have the Most Pride.